Click on the category of information for a list of

 competence program is referenced in section 5 of the Regulation:

 "120 education credits as determined by the College and approved by

 the (Health Disciplines) Board."
 This is part of the annual

 registration renewal process.

 The College's review and discussions with other regulated

-in CIMS is not robust enough to ensure maintenance of competence.
+approach in CIMS was not robust enough to ensure maintenance

-The reflective practice review approach, where registrants document
+of competence.
+The reflective practice review approach, where

 This includes increased linkages with continuing education